The city is your classroom

 An old city with a modern vibe

 Massachusetts is full of opportunity making it a great place to find an internship after you graduate.
-The city is considered a world leader in innovation and has the world’s largest concentration of Nobel laureates–It also receives the most venture capital funding in the country.
+The city is considered a world leader in entrepreneurial growth and innovation, is home to 10 Fortune 500 companies, and gives you access to industry leaders and companies that will deepen your studies in real-world ways.
 Since Boston's economy is known to be incorporated with the schools, getting an internship or participating in Optional Practical Training (OPT) after college is easier than in other parts of the country.Living in Boston

 Somerset Lobby is a popular meeting place

 Your home away from home

 Aside from being in the heart of Boston, Suffolk’s campus is also always busy with sporting events, student clubs and study groups.
 There are over 80 student organizations on campus including the entrepreneurship club, computer science club, international students association, Home Away from Home, and numerous NCAA Division III teams.
 If you want to make a difference in your community, join the many students who have already logged over 30,000 hours of volunteer work in the past few years.More about campus life